-Choose the Copy button on the right hand side of the screen.
+Enter the data provided in the table under Header , then click Create

-Enter the data provided in the table under Header — and General data.
+Enter in the General data.

-Choose the Company Code Data tab, and check the copied data for company code US### according the given data in the table section Company Code data.
+Choose the Company Code Data tab, and check the copied data for company code US00 according the given data in the table section Company Code data.
 Change the data if required.

 Choose the Controlling Data tab page.